arshadjaseem/clustering-iris-dataset/README.md

- clusThe Iris dataset is a well-known collection of 150 iris flower samples, each described by four key features:
+ The Iris dataset is a well-known collection of 150 iris flower samples, each described by four key features:

 *Sepal Length